-10.54 Letter Agreement, dated December 9, 2016, between Wells Fargo Bank, National Association and Teradyne, Inc. regarding the Additional Call Option Transaction.
-10.55 Credit Agreement dated May 1, 2020 among Teradyne, Inc., Truist Bank, as the administrative agent, issuing bank and swingline lender, and other lenders party thereto.
-10.56 First Amendment to Credit Agreement dated December 10, 2021 among Teradyne, Inc., Truist Bank, as the administrativ agent, issuing bank and swingline lender, and other lenders party thereto.
-10.57 Second Amendment to Credit Agreement dated October 5, 2022 among Teradyne, Inc., Truist Bank, as the administrativ agent, issuing bank and swingline lender, and other lenders party thereto.
-21.1 Subsidiaries of Teradyne.
-23.1 Consent of PricewaterhouseCoopers LLP.
-31.1 Rule 13a-14(a) Certification of Principal Executive Officer.
+10.54 Letter Agreement, dated December 9, 2016, between Wells Fargo Bank, National Association and Teradyne, Inc. regarding the Additional Call Option Transaction.]
+10.55 Credit Agreement dated May 1, 2020 among Teradyne, Inc., Truist Bank, as the administrative agent, issuing bank and swingline lender, and other lenders party thereto.]
+10.56 First Amendment to Credit Agreement dated December 10, 2021 among Teradyne, Inc., Truist Bank, as the administrative agent, issuing bank and swingline lender, and other lenders party thereto.]
+10.57 Second Amendment to Credit Agreement dated October 5, 2022 among Teradyne, Inc., Truist Bank, as the administrative agent, issuing bank and swingline lender, and other lenders party thereto.]
+21.1 Subsidiaries of Teradyne.]
+23.1 Consent of PricewaterhouseCoopers LLP.]
+31.1 Rule 13a-14(a) Certification of Principal Executive Officer.]
+31.2 Rule 13a-14(a) Certification of Principal Financial Officer.]
+32.1 Section 1350 Certification of Principal Executive Officer.]
+32.2 Section 1350 Certification of Principal Financial Officer.]
+97.1 Policy for Recoupment of Incentive Compensation.]
+101 The following financial information from Teradyne, Inc.'s Annual Report on Form 10-K for the fiscal year ended December 31, 2023, formatted in Inline XBRL (eXtensible Business Reporting Language): (i) Consolidated Balance Sheets as of December 31, 2023 and December 31, 2022, (ii) Consolidated Statements of Operations for the years ended December 31, 2023, 2022 and 2021, (iii) Consolidated Statements of Comprehensive Income (Loss) for the years ended December 31, 2023, 2022 and 2021 (iv) Consolidated Statements of Shareholders' Equity for the years ended December 31, 2023, 2022 and 2021, (v) Consolidated Statements of Comprehensive Income (Loss) for the years ended Statements of Shareholders' Equity for the years ended December 31, 2023, 2022 and 2021, (v) Consolidated Statements of Cash Flows for the years ended December 31,

-- 31.2 Rule 13a-14(a) Certification of Principal Financial Officer. - 32.1 Section 1350 Certification of Principal Executive Officer. - 32.2 Section 1350 Certification of Principal Financial Officer. - 97.1 Policy for Recoupment of Incentive Compensation. - 101 The following financial information from Teradyne, Inc.'s Annual Report on Form 10-K for the fiscal year ended December 31, 2023, formatted in Inline XBRL (eXtensible Business Reporting Language): (i) Consolidated Balance Sheets as of December 31, 2023 and December 31, 2022, (ii) Consolidated Statements of Operations for the years ended December 31, 2023, 2022 and 2021, (iii) Consolidated Statements of Comprehensive Income (Loss) for the years ended December 31, 2023, 2022 and 2021 (iv) Consolidated Statements of Shareholders' Equity for the years ended December 31, 2023, 2022 and 2021, (v) Consolidated Statements of Cash Flows for the years ended December 31, 2023, 2022 and 2021, and (vi) the Notes to Consolidated Financial Statements. - 104 The cover page of the Annual Report on Form 10-K formatted in Inline XBRL (included in Exhibit 101).
+104 The cover page of the Annual Report on Form 10-K formatted in Inline XBRL (included in Exhibit 101).